manish-mankar/React-JS-Multi-Step-Form/README.md

 ## Setup Instructions

+1. Install Dependencies:

+- `npm install`: Install dependencies.

-1. Start the development server:
+2. Start the development server:

 - `npm run dev`: Runs the app in development mode.

-2. Open your browser and visit `http://localhost:5173` to view the application.
+3. Open your browser and visit `http://localhost:5173` to view the application.

 ## Available Scripts